lepture/authlib/docs/basic/intro.rst

 project that powers from low-level specification implementation to high-level framework integrations.

-I'm intended to make it profitable, so that it can be :ref:`sustainable`.
+I'm intended to make it profitable so that it can be :ref:`sustainable`.

 .. _monolithic: